Sabshane/JobScrapper/ReadMe.md

 # JobUp.ch Scraper

 This repository contains a Python script to scrape job listings from [JobUp.ch](https://www.jobup.ch/), a popular job search website.
 The script collects job links, locations, work rates, contract types, and company names, and stores them in a CSV file.
+It's more meant to be a test repository to practice scraping data with python.

 ## Features